Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell Free energy of AdS black holes

 \subsection{Off-shell free energy in the grand canonical ensemble}

 In this subsection we set up the Bragg-William (BW) formalism in the grand canonical ensemble, i.e. as a function of thermodynamic potentials.
 For clarity, we study the simplified AdS\textsubscript{5} black hole solutions with only one independent angular momenta by equating rotational parameters $a = b$, and hence $J_1 = J_2 = J$, and $\Omega_1 = \Omega_2 = \Omega$.
-The said off-shell free energy can be constructed using the thermodynamic quantities in the previous subsection as \footnote{Through out the paper we present free energy $\frac{F}{N^2}$ with $N =1$ for simpilification.}
+The said off-shell free energy can be constructed using the thermodynamic quantities in the previous subsection as \footnote{Throughout the paper we present free energy $\frac{F}{N^2}$ with $N =1$ for simplification.}

 Compared to the Gibb's free energy, now the thermodynamic functions in the grand canonical ensemble, such as temperature $T$, electric potential $\Phi$, and angular velocity $\Omega$ are treated as free parameters, whose values are not yet fixed to the ones given eqn. (\ref{temperature_CCLP} - \ref{electrostatic_pot_CCLP}).
 In this formalism, the on-shell values of the potentials given in eqn. (\ref{temperature_CCLP} - \ref{electrostatic_pot_CCLP}) are obtained from the free energy in eqn. (\ref{2.19}) through a minimisation procedure, which we discuss shortly.
 The free energy in eqn. (\ref{2.19}) is off-shell in this sense, and its on-shell value is expected to agree with the Gibb's free energy upon using the on-shell values of potentials.
-In the present case, we consider the horizon radius $r_+$ as the order parameter and we seek a function of the form $F(r_+,{T}, {\Phi}, {\Omega})$~\cite{doi:10.1142/S0217751X11053845,Yerra_2022,Yerra_2024}, the saddle points of which are expected to show the equilibrium phases of the system\cite{Chaikin_Lubensky_1995,doi:10.1142/S0217751X11053845,PhysRevD.82.106008}.
+In the present case, we consider the horizon radius $r_+$ as the order parameter and we seek a function of the form $F(r_+,{T}, {\Phi}, {\Omega})$~\cite{Banerjee:2010ve,Yerra:2022coh,Yerra_2024}, the saddle points of which are expected to show the equilibrium phases of the system\cite{Banerjee:2010ve,Banerjee:2010ng}.
 To do so let us first trade $m$ for $r_+$ using (\ref{r_m}) as

-The extensive variables $E,Q,J,{\cal S}$ presented in eqns. (\ref{CCLPcharges} and \ref{entropyCCLP}) now become functions of ($r_+, q, a )$.
+The extensive variables $E,Q,J,{\cal S}$ presented in eqns. (\ref{CCLPcharges}) and (\ref{entropyCCLP}) now become functions of ($r_+, q, a )$.
 After using the expressions of these extensive variables, the free energy in eqn. (\ref{2.19}) becomes

 where we assumed that $q$ and $a$ can be eliminated in favour of $r_+$ and the potentials $\Phi$ and $\Omega$, using: